 Maryland was another state in the top five for gin consumption, with 72 cases consumed per 1,000 adults.

-Michigan represented the top control state in the country for gin consumption in 2020.
+Michigan represented the third largest control state in the country for gin consumption in 2021.

-Gin consumption in North Carolina grew 4.9% from 2019, the top growth rate of any state in our top ten.
+Gin consumption in North Carolina declined less than any other control state in our top 10, -1.7% from 2020.